quadas/docs-dmp/api.md

 # Prequisition
 ## Communication
 The communication between DMP and API service must be through https.
 The request must be a HTTP 1.1 Post request.
-Request content type must be "application/json".
+Request content type must be "application/json" except /uploadSegment API.
 The API service response is always a json object.

 ## Model
 A segment in a DMP is identified by it's DMP platform ID and DMP segment ID.
 The combination of the two values must be unique in a DMP.